thesadru/disnake/docs/migrating_to_async.rst

     events or doing anything after :meth:`Client.run` will not execute until the function returns.

-This is a utility function that abstracts the event loop for you.
-There's no need for the run call to be blocking and out of your control.
-Indeed, if you want control of the event loop then doing so is quite straightforward:
+This is a utility function that abstracts the event loop for yo.
+There's no need for the run call to be blocking and ot of yor control.
+Indeed, if yo want control of the event loop then doing so is quite straightforward:

 .. code-block:: python3